jundalisay/sp/content/en/research/aristotle/heavens/book-1/part-09.md

 ---

-We must show not only that the heaven is one, but also that more than one heaven is and, further, that, as exempt from decay and generation, the heaven is eternal.
+I must show that:
+- the heaven is one
+- there is more than one heaven
+- the heaven is eternal and from decay and generation

 It might seem impossible that the heaven should be one and unique, since in all formations and products whether of nature or of art we can distinguish the shape in itself and the shape in combination with matter.